American Mafia: The Commission

-Mafia involvement in the US economy
+The Mafia's involvement in the US economy

 By the late 1970s, the Mafia were involved in many industries, including betting on college sports.
 Several Mafia members associated with the Lucchese crime family participated in a point shaving scandal involving the Boston College basketball team.
 Rick Kuhn, Henry Hill, and others associated with the Lucchese crime family, manipulated the results of the games during the 1978–1979 basketball season.
 Through bribing and intimidating several members of the team, they ensured their bets on the point spread of each game would go in their favor.

 One of the most lucrative gains for the Mafia was through gas-tax fraud.
 They created schemes to keep the money that they owed in taxes after the sale of millions of dollars' worth of wholesale petroleum.
 This allowed them to sell more gasoline at even lower prices.
 Michael Franzese, also known as the Yuppie Don, ran and organized a gas scandal and stole over $290 million in gasoline taxes by evading the Internal Revenue Service (IRS) and shutting down the gas station before government officials could make him pay what he owed.
 Franzese was caught in 1985.

 Labor racketeering helped the Mafia control many industries from a macroeconomic scale.
 This tactic helped them grow in power and influence in many cities with big labor unions such as New York, Philadelphia, Chicago, Detroit and many others.
 Many members of the Mafia were enlisted in unions and even became union executives.
-The Mafia has controlled unions all over the U.S. to extort money and resources out of big business, with recent indictments of corruption involving the New Jersey Waterfront Union, the Concrete Workers Union, and the teamster union.
+The Mafia has controlled unions all over the U.S. to extort money and resources out of big business, with recent indictments of corruption involving the New Jersey Waterfront Union, the Concrete Workers Union, and the Teamster Union.